Sustainability / GovernanceCorporate Governance

 Appropriate Information Disclosure and Constructive Dialogue

-Daicel encourages fair evaluation of its corporate value by following its disclosure policy to foster accurate understanding of the Company among its stakeholders, including shareholders and investors.
+Daicel encourages fair evaluation of its corporate value by following its Disclosure Policy to foster accurate understanding of the Company among its stakeholders, including shareholders and investors.
 With the aim of building relationships of trust with all its stakeholders, Daicel has disclosed corporate information in a timely, impartial, accurate, and proactive manner on an ongoing basis.
 We also carry out IR activities to engage in dialogue with our shareholders and investors to further enhance our corporate value.

-Our disclosure policy, including our basic policy on information disclosure
+Our Disclosure Policy, including our basic policy on information disclosure

 General Meeting of Shareholder

 We have considered the Annual General Meeting of Shareholders as a valuable opportunity to engage with our shareholders.
-Daicel posts the convocation notice for its Annual General Meeting of Shareholders on its website prior to distributing it by postal mail, aiming to provide shareholders with sufficient time to examine the agenda items.
+For this reason, Daicel posts the convocation notice for its Annual General Meeting of Shareholders on its website prior to distributing it by postal mail, aiming to provide shareholders with sufficient time to examine the agenda items.
 Moreover, to ensure that as many shareholders as possible to exercise their voting rights, we offer voting alternatives via postal mail or the Internet, using computers, smartphones and other devices, for those who are unable to attend the meeting.

 To facilitate their further understanding of initiatives of the Daicel Group, we are striving to provide easy-to-understand answers to questions voiced by shareholders.